Preparing for Camp

 You can also mail, UPS, or Fed Ex packages to:

 Our email service allows you to send e-mails to your camper.
 Your camper is busy with lots of outdoor activities and does not have access to a computer and will not be able to e-mail you back.
 They are welcome to write a letter or postcard and mail it from camp.
 We use a third party provider, Bunk 1, for e-mails.
 Each e-mail costs $1 to send.
 Please note, Bunk 1 has a photo service that we do not use, so only purchase enough credit for e-mails.

 We have amateur photographers on summer staff out and about every day, taking pictures of campers for your viewing pleasure and purchase.
 We regularly upload these pictures to our photo site.
 When you drop off your camper you will receive information which includes a password for the photo album of that camp week in compliance with our camper privacy guidelines.
 If you have lost the password, please email firstname.lastname@example.org.
 Links to photos can be found on our home webpage.

-Your camper will be given a camp t-shirt at registration if they have not already received it in the mail.
-Please note that we only order enough t-shirts for registered campers and lost shirts cannot be replaced.
+Your camper will be given their Summer Camp t-shirt during registration on arrival day.
+Please note that we only order enough t-shirts for registered campers, and lost t-shirts cannot be replaced.

 Phone Calls During Camp